0oSaraho0/pp5-ecommerce/README.md

 # Database

 The database was designed for the items to be tracked all the way through to sale and then recorded onto the user profile once sold.
-I originaly made lots of models for the different items in the itmess app.
+I originaly made lots of models for the different items in the items app.
 They were all joined to the main items database by primary key.
 The aim of this was to make it easier to put search options on the producs pages for different colours, sizes, age ranges of products etc.  Unfortuanately I did not have time to implement all the search options I wanted to but I have left the different models in, in case of future developement.

-The items are connected to the user and shoppig bag by primary key and are then stored on the users profile as past orders.
+The items are connected to the user and shopping bag by primary key and are then stored on the users profile as past orders.

 # Security

 If statemets were used to ensure that buttons that were only for the superuser were hidden from everyone else.
 The userpasses test mixin was used to make sure the superuser is signed in to complete the blog.

+I have also used a UserPassesTest Mixin to ensure that the page can't be reached via the url.

 Environment variables were stored in an env.py file for security purposes to ensure no secret keys, api keys or sensitive information were added to the repository.
 These variables were added to heroku config vars within the project